7 surprising things we learned about Lucille Ball from 'Stuff You Missed in History Class'

 Lucille Ball was such a massive icon, it seems like we know everything about her.

-Last week, the informative podcast "Stuff You Missed in History Class" published an episode on the comedy legend.
+The informative podcast "Stuff You Missed in History Class" published an episode on the comedy legend.
 The hosts dug deep into the actress' childhood, her early career in Hollywood and how she morphed into a trailblazing television executive.

 The podcast made us realize several things about the actress we didn't already know.
 Perhaps you'll be surprised to learn these things, too.